NilsKr/JD08PatchManager/README.md

 # JD08PatchManager
-Python GUI program to copy selective patches from one Roland JD-08 .svd file to another.
+Python GUI program to copy selective patches from one Roland JD-08/JX-08 .svd file to another.

 ![Screenshot](https://github.com/NilsKr/JD08PatchManager/blob/main/screenshot.png?raw=true)

 ## INTRODUCTION

-With the JD-08 synthesizer, Roland has decided not to allow saving of separate patches, nor to implement SysEx dump functionality to achieve the same.
+With the JD-08/JX-08 synthesizers, Roland has decided not to allow saving of separate patches, nor to implement SysEx dump functionality to achieve the same.
 This means that it is virtually impossible to share newly created patches with others.